 “We’ll freshen her up and go for the fillies’ and mares’ race on Champions Day at Ascot and then put her away for next year.
 That’s the plan.”

 Lah Ti Dar went off Evens for the Group 1 feature on but again ran well without winning, having to settle for third.

 Before Doncaster, the good-looking Lah Ti Dar had been a stunning ten-length winner of the Galtres Stakes at York, having previously won a 14-runner maiden at Newbury in April by six lengths and a Listed race at Newmarket.

-By Dubawi, she is out of Dar Re Mi and a sister to the top notch So Mi Dar.
-Her younger brother, Too Darn Hot, also looks one to watch for in 2019.
+By Dubawi, she is out of Dar Re Mi and a sister to the top -otch So Mi Dar.
+Her younger brother, Too Darn Hot, was champion two-year-old if 2018.